FAQs – common questions about websites

 Why do I need a website?

 A website is a showcase for your business.
 Looked at another way, it is an online shop window for your business and as such can attract new customers and bring you increased business.
 Potential customers can read about your company, see and read about what you offer, and read about what your customers say about you.

 Even if you currently have enough business to cope with, don’t dismiss the idea of having a website because that may not always be the case.

 A website demonstrate that you are a forward thinking company and not simply stuck in the past.

 How much does a website cost?

 Cost will vary depending on the type and size of the website you require.
-For a small business website that will showcase what you do and give some typical client results, expect to pay around £500 for a professional looking site.
-You will pay more if you want an advanced design or you want video or audio on the site.
+For a small business website that will showcase what you do and give some typical client results, expect to pay around £600 for a professional looking site.
+You will pay more if you want an advanced design or you want advanced features on the site.